sarahevbouan/Zuri-Landing-Page/README.md

-A task to replicate Zuri's landing page.
+A task to replicate Zuri's landing, new to industry, and need industry experience pages.